 Moving day always has the potential to go terribly wrong--inconveniences can arise due to a number of factors and make your already stressful experience even more frustrating.
 However, proper preparation, research and knowledge can greatly decrease your chances of encountering trouble during your move.
-To ensure your truck rental move goes smoothly and without mishap, read on for some tips on avoiding common problems.

 When renting a truck for your move, it's important to make sure you schedule your reservation in advance.
 A common problem for DIY-ers occurs when waiting until the last minute to make a truck rental reservation, especially during peak season--only to find the company is all booked up.
 If you are planning a move during the summer or at the end of the month, be sure to reserve your truck at least two months in advance.

 Rental truck companies may tack on hidden fees not included in your initial quote.
 Always read the fine print in your rental agreement and ask questions before signing.
-You maybe be quoted a flat rate for your truck, but incur extra charges for mileage, late return, moving tools, and fuel costs.
+You may be quoted a flat rate for your truck, but incur extra charges for mileage, late return, moving tools, and fuel costs.
 You will often be charged more for a "one-way move"-- if you are moving long distance and have to return the truck to a different location, you may be charged a higher rate.
 The ultimate cost of your rental truck depends on a variety of factors--getting the best deal requires thorough research and knowing the right questions to ask the truck rental company.

-Poor quality vehicles
+Renting poor quality vehicles

 When you arrive at the agency on pick-up day, be sure to thoroughly inspect the vehicle before signing any papers.
 Ensure that any physical damage, interior or exterior, is clearly documented on the inspection sheet so you cannot be blamed for it later.
 Ask questions about the truck's history, any accidents it was involved in, and the dates of its last service.